 Because risk occurs on a continuum, assessment, management, and referrals are different for each situation.
 Identifying at-risk individuals, accessing services, and relying on evidence-based care remain key challenges.
-Simply improving or expanding services does not guarantee that services will be used, nor will it necessarily increase the number of people who follow recommended referrals or treatment (Stone et al., 2017).
+Simply improving or expanding services does not guarantee that services will be used, nor will it necessarily increase the number of people who follow recommended referrals or treatment (CDC, 2022).